SeleniumHQ/docker-selenium/README.md

 _Note:_ `-v /e2e/uploads:/e2e/uploads` _is optional in case you are testing browser uploads on your web app you will probably need to share a directory for this._

-This command line for Opera or Chrome is the virtually the same, only remember to replace the image name for `node-opera` or `node-chrome`.
+This command line for Opera or Chrome is almost the same, only remember to replace the image name for `node-opera` or `node-chrome`.
 Remember that the Selenium running container is able to launch either Chrome, Opera or Firefox, the idea around having 3 separate containers, one for each browser is for convenience plus avoiding certain `:focus` issues your web app may encounter during end-to-end test automation.

-_Note: Since a Docker container is not meant to preserve state and spawning a new one takes less than 3 seconds you will likely want to remove containers after each end-to-end test with_ `--rm` _command.
+_Note: Since a Docker container should not preserve state and spawning a new one takes less than 3 seconds you will likely want to remove containers after each end-to-end test with_ `--rm` _command.
 You need to think of your Docker containers as single processes, not as running virtual machines._